Fertility tests for men trying to start a familyDr Asha S Vijay

 Fertility Tests for Men

-If you’re a guy and your partner isn’t getting pregnant, even though it’s something you both want, take charge with a visit to our center.
-Male infertility is more common than you think and we offer the latest tests to find out the issue and suggest treatments best suited for your case.
+If you’re a guy and your partner isn’t getting pregnant, even though it’s something you both want, take charge with a visit to our centre.
+Male infertility is more common than you think, and we offer the latest tests to find out the issue and suggest treatments best suited for your case.

-Consulting an urologist is the first step.
-He will give you a physical exam and ask you questions about your lifestyle and medical history, such as: surgeries you’ve had, medications you take, your exercise habits and whether you smoke or take recreational drugs.
+Consulting a urologist is the first step.
+He will give you a physical exam and ask you questions about your lifestyle and medical history, such as surgeries you’ve had, medications you take, your exercise habits, and whether you smoke or take recreational drugs.
 He may also have a frank discussion with you about your sex life, including any problems you’ve had or whether you have or ever had any STDs (sexually transmitted diseases).
 You’ll probably be asked to give a sample of semen for analysis.

 Diagnosing infertility can be challenging

 Male infertility specialists have different ways of doing that, but a Sperm and Semen Analysis is the beginning.
-A trained expert checks your sperm count, their shape, movement, and other characteristics.
+A trained expert checks your sperm count, shape, movement, and other characteristics.
 In general, if you have a higher number of normal-shaped sperm, it means you have higher fertility.
-A lot of men with low sperm counts or abnormal semen are still fertile.
+Many men with low sperm counts or abnormal semen are still fertile.
 About 15% of infertile men have normal semen and plenty of normal sperm.

 Get a second test to confirm the results.

-If the first semen analysis is normal, your doctor may order a second test to confirm the results.
-Two normal tests usually mean you don’t have any significant infertility problems.
-If something in the results looks unusual, your doctor might order more tests to pinpoint the problem.
+If the first semen analysis is typical, your doctor may order a second test to confirm the results.
+Two standard tests usually mean you don’t have any significant infertility problems.
+If the results look unusual, your doctor might order more tests to pinpoint the problem.
 If you don’t have any semen or sperm at all, it might be because of a blockage in your veins that can be corrected with surgery.

 There are several reasons you might have low sperm in your semen even if your body makes enough of it

+Retrograde ejaculation: In this condition, your sperm ejaculates backwards, into your bladder.
+It’s usually caused by earlier surgery.
 You’re missing the main sperm pipeline (the vas deferens).
 It’s a genetic problem.
-Some men are born without a main pipeline for sperm.
+Some men are born without the main pipeline for sperm.